lidofinance/lido-content/lido-landing/scorecard.md

     categories: "Governance"
     self-assessment: "Needs improvement"
     comments: "Currently, delegation is only enabled for Snapshot votes.
 Lido is actively researching possible mechanics for onchain delegation."
-  - scorecard-attribute: "There is a way for stakers to resist malicious governance capture"
-    categories: "Governance"
-    self-assessment: "Needs improvement"
-    comments: "Presently, Lido on Ethereum is controlled by LDO token voting via an Aragon DAO.
-This includes the Lido treasury, staking withdrawal keys, node and oracle operator lists, DAO Access Control List (ACL) permissions, the execution of EVM scripts, and more.
-As such, the voting app is effectively\_[root access](https://medium.com/block-science/dao-vulnerabilities-a-map-of-lido-governance-risks-opportunities-92bc6384ff68)\_to Lido.\n\nIn order to reduce the power LDO holders have over the protocol, when faced with a\_[critical governance decision](https://hackmd.io/@lido/BJKmFkM-i#Critical-governance-decisions)\_that could negatively impact stakers, stakers should be able to block Lido governance from executing the decision, and exit the protocol if an agreement cannot be reached."
   - scorecard-attribute: "There's a way for new operators to enter the set and prove themselves"
     categories: "Validator market"
     self-assessment: "Needs improvement"